 With a second-generation AMD Ryzen 5 2600 CPU and an RX 590 8GB, this is a budget PC that is, believe it or not, capable of functioning as an entry-level 4K gaming PC (it can run non-demanding games on a 4K monitor).
 It will even meet the required specifications for running the Oculus Rift or HTC Vive—so virtual reality is also doable with this setup.
 You could also opt for an NVIDIA GeForce GTX 1060 6GB GPU or RX 580 8GB GPU, but we feel that, at the moment, the RX 590 offers the better price-to-performance.

-For storage, you also get a 240GB SSD and a secondary 1TB hard drive.
-So, you’ll not only get a speedy SSD that will help your boot times and game load times, but the backup hard drive will give you plenty of room to store all of your files on.
+For storage, you also get a 960GB SSD.
+Not only will the SSD help your boot times and game load times, but with 960GB of storage, you should have plenty of space to store all of your games and files.

 And, for the power supply, the Corsair CX 650M will give you plenty of power to make upgrades or additions in the future.